 So in this example, the individual’s net worth is $184,500.

 Your day-to-day financial habits can play a crucial role in your ability to build net worth.
-While that might not surprise you, it’s worth reiterating if you’re getting serious about growing your own net worth.
+If you’re getting serious about growing your net worth.
 Here are three habits to consider while keeping the big picture in mind.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!